tum-hef/sensorHUB_LITE/README.md

 -   `-p 8080:8080`: This flag maps port 8080 on the host machine to port 8080 on the container.
 Port 8080 is typically used for accessing Keycloak's web interface.
 -   `-e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin`: These environment variables set the username and password for the initial Keycloak administrator account.
 In this case, the username is "admin" and the password is also "admin."
 -   `-e PROXY_ADDRESS_FORWARDING=true`: This environment variable is set to "true" and is related to handling proxy address forwarding.
 It is often used when Keycloak is running behind a reverse proxy.
--   `jboss/keycloak:23.0.6`: This is the name of the Docker image and 23.0.6 is the version that will be used to create the container.
-It specifies the official Keycloak Docker image provided by the JBoss organization.
+-   `quay.io/keycloak/keycloak:23.0.6`: This is the name of the Docker image and 23.0.6 is the version that will be used to create the container.
+It specifies the official Keycloak Docker image provided by the quay organization.

 The provided Docker command runs a Keycloak container in detached mode, naming it "keycloak," ensuring automatic restarts, mapping host port 8080 to the container's port 8080, setting the initial admin credentials to admin/admin (**for security purpose, please change the default password**), and enabling proxy address forwarding.
-The container is based on the official Keycloak Docker image (`jboss/keycloak`).
+The container is based on the official Keycloak Docker image (`quay.io/keycloak/keycloak`).

 #### Removing HTTPs (Optional and NOT recommended)